DevExpress/devextreme-documentation/api-reference/30 Data Layer/DataSource/1 Configuration/langParams.md

 ---
 ---
 ##### shortDescription
-Specifies language parameters for DataSource sorting and filtering.
+Specifies parameters for language-specific sorting and filtering.

 ---
-Use this property to improve sorting and filtering DataSource items with diacritic symbols.
+Use this property to include language-specific parameters into sorting and filtering operations.
+For example, you can use **langParams** to make DataSource recognize letters with diacritic symbols.
 Specify locale and collator options as in example below:

 ---
 ##### jQuery